 For the filling:

 - Vegan cheese

 - Place all of the ingredients into a blender or food processor and blend together until smooth.

 - Heat a wide shallow non-stick pan or non-stick crepe pan over medium heat.
 Make sure it’s very hot before using.
 Sprinkle a little water on it to test.
 If it bubbles off right away it’s ready.
 If not, wait until it’s really hot.

 - When the omelet is cooked and sturdy enough to move, slide it onto a plate.
-If your fillings aren’t warm enough you can pop it into the microwave for 15-20 seconds to warm up and set the omelette a little more if necessary.
-The spinach will wilt from the heat of the cooked omelette.
+If your fillings aren’t warm enough you can pop it into the microwave for 15-20 seconds to warm up and set the omelet a little more if necessary.
+The spinach will wilt from the heat of the cooked omelet.